 Sunflowers tend to grow taller than black-eyed Susans, generally reaching heights between 3 and 10 feet tall, with some varieties growing as high as 16 feet.
 Black-eyed Susans tend to be low-growing, with a bushy habit.
-Common black-eyed Susan species such as R. fulgida and R. hirta grow to be about 3 feet tall, with a similar spread.
+Common black-eyed Susan species, such as Rudbeckia fulgida (USDA zones 3-9) and Rudbeckia hirta (zones 3-8), grow to be about 3 feet tall, with a similar spread.

 Black-Eyed Susans May Live Longer

 Though there are perennial sunflowers, most ornamental garden sunflowers are annuals and may be cultivated during the growing season anywhere in U.S. Department of Agriculture plant hardiness zones 2 to 11.
 They will perish once frosts strike in autumn.
 Black-eyed Susan species include both annuals and perennials.